madhan-kumar05/madhan-kumar05/README.md

 - 🤖 Deploying private **LLMs** for question answering based on books
 - ⚡ Setup of scalable **WebSocket-RabbitMQ** architecture with PHP & Node
 - 🤝 Freelancing & collaborating with international clients
-- 📚 Actively learning Java, Spring Boot, DSA & System Design for interviews
+- 📚 Actively learning New technologies

 ---